You're tired? Time to train a little harder...

 Growing up with a father who was a two-time U.S. Olympian in Rowing (68' Mexico City Olympic Bronze Medalist and 76' Montreal Olympic Men's Rowing Coach) was a very interesting experience.
 I thought it was routine workout was normal, and it made sense that my father would go out for a 3-hour workout and train 7 days a week.
 I didn't really appreciate or come close to understanding how truly hard and mentally tough it is to win an Olympic medal, let alone make it onto the Olympic Team until I rowed was recruited to row for UC Berkeley.

-All of a sudden I found myself to be the weakest and slowest rower on the team as we went on to win three National Championships and four PAC- 10 Championships in four years along with international rowers that were recruited from all over the world.
+All of a sudden lesbian porn I found myself to be the weakest and slowest rower on the team as we went on to win three National Championships and four PAC- 10 Championships in four years along with international rowers that were recruited from all over the world.
 It was my introduction to the next step of my rowing career as I rowed alongside recruited rowers from Sweden, Norway, Germany, England, Serbia, Australia, Canada, South Africa, and Croatia.

 I remember days where I would could barely stay awake during practice in the early mornings, and then have barely enough time to recover in between practices.
 Our coaches made us do fitness tests every week to see how fast we could row 10,000 meters on the Concept 2 Rowing Machine.
 One year we accumulated 15 tests every week of 10,000 meters and about 10 fitness tests of 6,000 meters!
-My overall best Concept 2 times were 33 min 20 seconds for 10,000 meters (1:40 split avg) and a national team qualifying time of 19 min 2 seconds for the 6,000 meter test (1:36 split average).
+My over nude celebrities all best Concept 2 times were 33 min 20 seconds for 10,000 meters (1:40 split avg) and a national team qualifying time of 19 min 2 seconds for the 6,000 meter test (1:36 split average).
 With these times I was still ranking on the bottom half of all the guys on the Varsity Team At Cal.

 It tested my strength, endurance, and mental toughness as an athlete and I sought pride in myself to never give up and never give in to the pain.
 However, we all go through tough slow days where our bodies don't want to preform at the highest level.
 It is impossible to peak and/or get your personal best time every time you race and/or compete.
 Our bodies go through stages of highs and lows and you need to listen to your body to help control and manage these feelings.
 The thing I love most about training for an Ironman are the long and steady workouts and its similarity to the sport of rowing.